 Good practice guides and tip sheets have been developed to support quality in both curriculum design and teaching practice.
 Good practice guides provide a pedagogical overview and tip sheets provide you with practical strategies and ideas for implementation.

 Links to wiki-related resources are provided below.

 Consider what you are trying to do and which wiki type will be the best fit (Single wiki for topic, One wiki per group, Separate wiki for every user).
 Depending on the wiki settings, design purpose and learning outcomes (which could include digital

 literacy and graduate qualities), you could use them for:

 group lecture notes or study guides (Single wiki for topic)

 students to collaboratively author an online book, creating content on a subject set by the teacher (One wiki per group)

-personal journals, individual study plans, self-reflection (using an individual wiki)
+personal journals, individual study plans, self-reflection (Separate wiki for every user)

 Once you have finish setting up the wiki, ask your local eLearning support team to check it for you (especially if this is the first time you have set up this activity)

 You can see what a wiki user has done (eg how they have contributed, if a group wiki) using the History tab.
 You can also annotate the wiki using the Annotate tab.